 Perhaps the most common cause of Mac slowdowns is the lack of free storage space.
-It’s, unfortunately, no secret that Apple charges premium for large storage devices.
+It’s, unfortunately, no secret that Apple charges a premium for large storage devices.
 Base models are usually offered with much less storage space than comparable Windows or Android devices.
 The Mac OS X operating system alone takes around 10 GB of space, and large apps and games such as Microsoft Office, Adobe Photoshop, World of Warships, or War Thunder make the number skyrocket.

 Without any free storage space, Macs have nowhere to store temporary files, which can cause the entire operating system as well as all apps to come to a crawl.

-Mac cleaners address this problem by deleting leftover system and app files.
+Mac cleaners address this problem by deleting the leftover system and app files.
 They also help users identify large files and folders and either delete them or move them elsewhere.

 Stale Caches and Temporary Files

 The Mac OS X operating system stores a lot of information locally to improve loading times and make websites and apps more responsive.
 Sometimes, the locally stored data become outdated, potentially causing all sorts of issues.
 This most commonly happens when browsing the Web.